Japanese: the wonders of onomatopoeia

 When I've finished, what course can I do next?

 Upon request, another course on onomatopoeia might be offered in the future.
-Various Japanese courses advertised in the course guide and on our website.
+Various Japanese courses advertised on our website.
 You can also ask your tutor for advice.

 Noriko came to London to do sociolinguistics research on linguistic politeness.
 She has taught Japanese language to adults and university students throughout her research years.
 After completing her thesis and degree, pondering the next direction, she has realised that she has had more joy teaching Japanese and meeting people who love learning Japanese for a variety of reasons.
 So she decided to continue to teach Japanese as her main occupation.
 Noriko also works as a public service interpreter.
 She is honoured to help people in different circumstances in life by helping their communication.
 City Lit has recently given Noriko new challenges of teaching some unique courses.
 One is to teach the basic Japanese and apply them to objects and inscriptions held at the British Museum.
 The other is to let student encounter numerous onomatopoeic expressions in Japanese.